Coolsonicjaker/google-homepage/README.md

-A basic, non-functional Google homepage exercise to get the basics down of CSS and HTML.
+A basic, non-functional Google homepage to showcase the basics of building a website from scratch using HTML and CSS.